sh4rknado/Openwrt_config/README.md

 # OpenWrt-Toolkit

-The installation script has been developed for an ACM3200WRT router <a href="https://www.linksys.com/be/p/P-WRT3200ACM/">LINKSYS ACM3200WRT</a>
+The installation script has been developed for
+	- ACM3200WRT router <a href="https://www.linksys.com/be/p/P-WRT3200ACM/">LINKSYS ACM3200WRT</a>

 ## Installation of OpenVPN

 This script can take a long time during the generation of SSL certificates

-	chmod +x openvpn.sh && ./openvpn.sh
+	chmod +x openvpn.sh
+	./openvpn.sh

-The script has been developed tested and analyzed line by line to ensure its smooth operation.
+The script has been developed tested and analyzed line by line<br/> to ensure its smooth operation.